To Lunuganga லுணுகங்கையிற்காக ලූණුගඟ වෙත

 Yala / Sirupokam / Southwest Monsoon / 2024

-A range of events merging cultural and ecological activities will be presented in each season.
-Collaborating with a range of individuals and institutions from Sri Lanka and overseas, participants of the programme in Season 1 will include:
+Collaborating with a range of individuals and institutions from Sri Lanka and overseas, participants of the programme included:

-Clara Kraft Isono (UK), Firi Rahman (Sri Lanka), Hélène Binet (UK), Instituto Burle Marx (Brazil), Reena Kallat (India), Sumayya Vally (South Africa and UK), University of Sri Jayawardenepura (Sri Lanka), University of Peradeniya (Sri Lanka), Young Astronomers Club (Sri Lanka).
+Chathuri Nissansala (Sri Lanka), Clara Kraft Isono (UK), Ena de Silva Foundation (Sri Lanka), Firi Rahman (Sri Lanka), Gehan de Silva Wijeyeratne (Sri Lanka), Hélène Binet (UK), Instituto Burle Marx (Brazil), Ravibandhu Vidyapathy (Sri Lanka), Reena Saini Kallat (India), Salome Nanayakkara (Sri Lanka), Sarath Kotagama (Sri Lanka), Setareh Noorani (Netherlands), Shenuka Corea (Sri Lanka), Sumayya Vally (South Africa), University of Sri Jayawardenepura (Sri Lanka), University of Peradeniya (Sri Lanka)

 Lunuganga, Bentota, Sri Lanka